2016 NFL Defensive Player of the Year Odds

 Last season, Texans defensive end J.J.
 Watt beat out Aaron Donald and Luke Kuechly to take home the 2015 Defensive Player of the Year.
 This was the second consecutive year that Watt was named DPOY; joining former Giants star Lawrence Taylor as the only three-time winner.
 For what it’s worth, Watt was +150 to win the award in 2015 and +550 to win the award in 2014.

 Since the award was first presented in 1971, every defensive position has been well represented.
 There have been 18 defensive linemen, 16 linebackers, and 10 defensive backs to win the award.
 It’s also interesting that just seven players have won the award in years where their team missed the playoffs, which includes two strike-shortened seasons.

-The table below compares the 2016 NFL Defensive Player of the Year odds at Sportsbook.com and Bovada.
-We will continue to update this table as we receive new information but, as always, we encourage bettors to always shop for the best line before placing any wagers.
+The table below compares the 2016 NFL Defensive Player of the Year odds at BetOnline, Bovada, and Sportsbook.com.
+We will continue to update this table as we receive new information.

 |Player||BetOnline (1/30)||Bovada (11/18)||Sportsbk (8/29)||Sportsbk (4/28)|